 Financial Assets Examples as per IFRS

 International Financial Reporting Standards format is majorly followed in most UK based companies.
-Their pattern of representation, valuation, and impairment are different from other methods of reporting.
+Their pattern of representation, valuation, and impairment is different from other methods of reporting.

 source: Vodafone Annual Report